Connor200024/Connor200024/README.md

 - Owner of EasterBot, HalloweenBot & ChristmasBot.
 - Owner of MemeBot, HikariBot, VoiceyPlus.
 - Leadership at Shuffle.
-- Network Manager/HR & Developer at NodeByte.Host.
+- Founder/Network Manager at NodeByte.Host.
 - Network Director at TropicaMC

 # Amazing Friends: